Gradiant/bob.gradiant.core/README.md

 The fastest way to contact the package is to use docker.

-You can dowload the docker image from dockerhub
+You can download the docker image from dockerhub

 ~~~
 docker pull acostapazo/bob.gradiant:latest